 An outdoor story nook for kids is a perfect way to make reading stories fun!
 Not only do story nooks provide your child with a perfect place to read, but they are also fun to make and decorate with all your child’s favourite things!
 Click here for some inspiration to help you get started on your story nook!

 - Act out a poem, song or story:

 Acting out a story or a song is a great way for children to connect feelings with written words.
-This helps children to develop empathy towards their favourite characters in the stories they read, putting them on the path towards a lifelong love of reading.
-Ask your child to read out a sentence of paragraph from a story.
+This helps children to develop empathy towards their favourite characters in the stories they read, putting them on the path toward a lifelong love of reading.
+Ask your child to read out a sentence or a paragraph from a story.
 Encourage them to use facial expressions and actions when reading this out.
 Have everyone join in to keep things fun and light.

 - Nature Walk:

 Visit your local park and talk about the things you see, hear, smell and feel.
 Bring a camera along and take pictures of the environment, such as flowers, rocks, trees and so on.
 When you get home, ask your child to label each photo with a sentence or two to describe the photo.
 You can even try writing a poem about each photo or try writing a story linking all the photos together.

 - Sight Word Island Hopping:

 This is an amazing activity which I found over at education.com.
 It is great for teaching kids new words over the summer break.
 All you need is some chalk and pavement for this fun outdoor game.
 It can be played with one child or a group of children.
 The purpose of the game is for the child to hop from one island to another, spelling out a word they are struggling with.
 If they spell the word wrong they have to start again from the starting island.
 Read the full instructions on how to play here.